 Internal Temperature of a Whole Turkey

-The internal temperature of turkey should be 165ºF.
+The internal temperature a turkey should be 165ºF.
 Some people follow the rule that the chicken thigh temperature should be 175ºF and the breast meat should come out to 160ºF or 165ºF.
 Generally, we make sure the whole bird is about 165ºF.

 Our rule of thumb is to stick the probe of your meat thermometer in the thickest part of the bird to make sure all the meat reaches a safe temperature.